The best security measures are useless if weak credentials are chosen. This raises two essential questions, which I would like to explain below.

 I am the auctioneer

-Changes the space to any special character and adds a number in any position.
+Changes the spaces to any special character and adds a number in any position.

 - Long is